5 Tips to finding your meaningful career

 Are you someone who “works to live” and has no passion for that work?
 Do you get out of bed dreading the day, or excited to get it started?
 The desire to be satisfied with the work we do, to make the saying “live to work” a positive one, is becoming greater and greater.
-According to a recent article in Fast Company 1, “More than 50 percent of millennials say they would take a pay cut to find work that matches their values, while 90 percent want to use their skills for good."
+According to an article in Harvard Business Review, 9 out of 10 employees surveyed would be willing to trade a percentage of their lifetime earnings for greater meaning at work1.

-3. Consider how to align your passions, values and talents in a career.
+- Consider how to align your passions, values, and talents in a career.
 An article in Conscious Lifestyle magazine recommends the “PVT" (passion, values, talents) exercise: Draw a triangle and write down your passions, values and talents at each point.
 In the center of the triangle, make a list of potential jobs or fields that could integrate all three.3

-4. Create Your own Career.
+- Create your own career.
 Bestselling author and noted motivational speaker Malcolm Gladwell has observed that all great jobs have 3 qualities: 1) Complexity, 2) Autonomy and 3) A clear relationship between effort and reward.
 In his view, being engaged in challenging work, taking ownership over the outcome, and having the ability to reap the rewards of success can create meaning, which brings an outcome of personal commitment.4 If this concept is appealing, entrepreneurship might be a path to consider.

-5. Make a solid plan before pulling the trigger.
+- Make a solid plan before taking the leap.
 Once you have figured out where you want your career to lead, make a well-thought-out plan on how to accomplish the switch.
 Utilize sites such as LinkedIn to network and make contacts who may be able to help you in your job search or provide advice.
 Be sure you are financially secure by having a robust savings account and minimal debt before handing in your resignation.
 Following your passion to a fulfilling career is a wonderful feeling; however, it is a change that must be undertaken thoughtfully and with purpose.

 If you're looking for job satisfaction outside of your paycheck, open your mind to your options for finding a career that can provide you with a sense of purpose and is aligned with your values as well as skills and talents.